We're an affiliate

 Most people use the term Pitbull to refer to the American Pitbull Terrier, which may have attained early maturity compared to the American Bully, American Staffordshire Terrier, and the Staffordshire Bull Terrier.

-In addition to the individual traits of the different Pitbull dogs, ethical breeders are bound by different breed standards that may vary from in different nations.
+In addition to the individual traits of the different Pitbull dogs, ethical breeders are bound by different breed standards that may vary in different nations.

 The breeding standards are set by a national organization of a particular breed to ensure that dogs are bred with the desirable qualities that maximize their overall well-being.